ubc-library-rc/gis-spatial-stories/content/dynamic-maps.md

 ---
 ## Narrative Maps
-Narrative maps use multimedia to tell a story that moves (often linearly) through locations.
-Narrative maps bring the visiter on a dynamic journey.
+Narrative maps use multimedia to tell a story that moves (often linearly) through specified locations.
+Narrative maps bring the visiter on a dynamic spatial journey.
 Examples of stories that could be told with a narrative map include timelines, travels, and voyages.
-Below are a sampling of narrative maps made with different platforms.
+Below is a sampling of narrative maps made with different platforms.
 The **Assembling Resources** section will go further into advantages and disadvantages of each platform.

 >[Monitering Canada's deforestation](https://ca.nfis.org/ndms/ndms_overview_eng.html) | This example is an educational narrative on deforestation.
 It was made using [Knightlab StoryMap](https://storymap.knightlab.com/), a free and easy platform to use.